MarcelWaldvogel/sieve/README.md

 ```
 This creates the `bin` directory and the executable `bin/sieve` in the current
 directory.
+The `bin/sieve` executable takes one or zero arguments and a few different
+options.
+See below for more.

 ### Listing Primes Up To a Number